blockchain-studio/ces-2019/README.md

 ### When the game ends ?

-Friday, January 11 at 18:00 (in fact, when block number #4791131 on ropsten network will be produced), we will stop the wind turbine and the first five producers will be rewarded with very interesting prizes.
+Friday, January 11 at 18:00 (in fact, when block number #4791131 on ropsten network will be produced), we will stop the wind turbine and the first five producers will be rewarded with very cool prizes ;)

 ### Prizes